PROJECT: Climate Resilience and Food Security in Central America

-The Climate Resilience and Food Security in Central America Project, funded by the Climate and Development Knowledge Network (CDKN), seeks to understand the factors that influence the resilience of food systems to climate shocks and stresses and develop practical indicators to monitor such factors at both the community and national levels.
-The project looked at how key government policies and programs affect the climate resilience of food systems in three of the most climate vulnerable Central American countries: Nicaragua, Honduras and Guatemala.
+The Climate Resilience and Food Security in Central America Project, funded by the Climate and Development Knowledge Network (CDKN), sought to understand the factors that influence the resilience of food systems to climate shocks and stresses and develop practical indicators to monitor such factors at both the community and national levels.
+This project looked at how key government policies and programs affect the climate resilience of food systems in three of the most climate vulnerable Central American countries: Nicaragua, Honduras and Guatemala.
 Within each country, project partners worked closely with government and non-government decision-makers as well as with a range of pilot communities.

-The project produced a conceptual framework, Climate Resilience and Food Security: A framework for planning and monitoring, for assessing, planning and monitoring climate resilience and food security at the community and national levels.
+The project produced a conceptual framework, Climate Resilience and Food Security: A framework for planning and monitoring, for assessing, planning and monitoring climate resilience and food security at community and national levels.
 The framework uses an innovative “spin-wheel” model to understand complex food systems and factors that influence their climate resilience.

 Based on this framework the project has developed two innovative tools to help communities, development practitioners and government officials to assess vulnerability and resilience of food systems, develop resilience actions and design indicators to monitor resilience over time: